Skip to content

 Open shade is “one of my favorite ways of shooting,” says Emmanuel.
 That’s because open shade is easy to achieve and yields beautiful portraits.

-Let’s come back to Emmanuel as he finds a willing model in the form of Magens Bay lifeguard sitting in the open shade of a green lifeguard stand with a red shirt casually thrown over his shoulder.
+To demonstrate open shade lighting in action, Emmanuel finds a willing model in the form of a lifeguard sitting in the shade of a green lifeguard stand with a red shirt casually thrown over his shoulder.

 Time for some white sand action next to the water.
-Keep in mind that white sand acts like a reflector, bouncing light up from the ground to your subject.
-Like a natural chin fill.
+Keep in mind that white sand acts like a reflector, bouncing light up from the ground to your subject, like a natural chin fill.
+So Emmanuel counters this with this setup.

-Emmanuel placed his model near the water with the light coming from behind his subject to cut down on deep facial shadows.
-Then he placed a V-Flat to the model’s left to flag any light reflecting off the ocean and sand.
+He places his model near the water with the light coming from behind his subject to cut down on deep facial shadows.
+Then he places a V-Flat to the model’s left to flag any light reflecting off the ocean and sand.
 The negative fill from the black side of the V-Flat on the lifeguard’s left adds dimension to the image.

-For setup #3, Emmanuel demonstrated how to hold a V-Flat overhead to create an open shade effect much like the scene from V-Flat setup #1 with the lifeguard stand.
+For setup #3, Emmanuel demonstrates how to hold a V-Flat overhead to create an open shade effect much like the scene from V-Flat setup #1 with the lifeguard stand.
 This is where an assistant comes in handy.
-Emmanuel’s assistant held the white side of the V-Flat over the model to block the overhead sunlight while also reflecting ambient light.
+Emmanuel’s assistant holds the white side of the V-Flat over the model to block the overhead sunlight while also reflecting ambient light.

 The result?
 Beautiful beach portraits.